wp_nav_menu()WP 3.0.0

 • .menu-item-object-tag — for tags.

-• .menu-item-object-page ‒ for permanent pages.
+• .menu-item-object-page — for static pages.

-• .menu-item-object-custom ‒ for an arbitrary menu item.
+• .menu-item-object-custom ‒ for custom menu items.

-• .menu-item-type-custom ‒ for an arbitrary menu item.
+• .menu-item-type-custom ‒ for custom menu items.

-For elements of the current page
+On the current page

-For elements parent to the viewed page
+For parent items of the viewed page

 • .current-menu-parent